- By adm1n

 You might know them as Tandem Offset Discs, Heavy Duty Tandem Offsets, Blade Ploughs, Cultivators, Rippers or All Farm Ploughs.

-If none of those names are ringing bells, Heavy Offset Discs are used in deep cultivation.
+If none of these names ring any bells, Heavy Offset Discs are used in deep cultivation.
 The machinery cuts through obstacles, breaking up hard pan land, going into areas of rock (although not recommended or ideal, but it will handle it), dealing with areas of timber and of course a high amount of organic matter.

 Who Uses Heavy Offset Discs?